jiko/cyborgmanifesto/index.md

-<p>American radical feminists like Susan Griffnn, Audre Lorde, and Adrienne
+<p>American radical feminists like Susan Griffin, Audre Lorde, and Adrienne
 Rich have profoundly affected our political imaginations - and perhaps restricted too much what we allow as a friendly body and political language.
 They insist on the organic, opposing it to the technological.
 But their symbolic